diasdylan/Curso/README.md

 # Curso
-Repo for JS studies
+Repo for My JS studies, mainly comming from the OneBitCode course.
-A better dev is on the way
+A better dev on the way!